europeana/REPOX/README.md

     This is the profile that should be used when everything is in place and the resources of the `repox-resources` project are updated.
     Always run this profile when a project is ready to run outside of an IDE.
     <b>!Caution:</b> Deletes specific resources that are bound in the `src/main/resources` and then generates the build.
-The resources that are being deleted are resources that were previously generated on demand when there is the need to run a module as a standalone or in an IDE(e.g. testing the REST API module).
+The resources that are being deleted are resources that were
+    previously generated on demand when there is the need to run a module as a standalone or in an IDE(e.g. testing the REST API module).

 2. `copy-resources`

     Maven profile that generates copies of specific configuration files from the repox-resources project to the maven `src/main/resources`.
     &nbsp;&nbsp;&nbsp;&nbsp; `process-resources -Pcopy-resources`
-    This profile is bound to the `process-resources` phase of maven so its sufficient to run the maven build until this phase to get the resources.
+    This profile is bound to the `process-resources` phase of maven so its sufficient to run the maven build until this phase to get the resources(In some IDE's a refresh of the project is needed).
     The resources that are being generated are resources that are required on demand when there is the need to run a module as a standalone or in an IDE(e.g. testing the REST API module).
     After copying the `copy-resources` profile is run then a normal build without a profile can be run `clean package`.

 3. `generate-doc`